Oct 25, 2017

 You’ve paid hard cash for your enlightenment

 So you’ve spent some money.
-You might even enrolled in the most exclusive (and of course, expensive) meditation programme known to man!
+You might even enrol in the most exclusive (and of course, expensive) meditation programme known to man!
 Invested in books, Buddhist retreats, personal coaching, teaching and whatnot.
 You may even have been “initiated” or some other way directed towards the right path!
 Now you rightfully expect a good return on your investment.
 A few thousands dollars worth of knowledge might as well be enough to become enlightened.
-After all that is how free market works.
+After all, that is how free market works.

 Here’s the bad news: Enlightenment does not have a price-tag.
 You cannot get closer to it with money.
 In fact, if you think you can really get anything with money, there are much more basic problems in the way of your enlightenment.